 5. When Do I Need to Purchase It?

 Wedding Protector Plan: We recommend purchasing a policy as soon as you begin putting deposits down for your wedding.
 Unfortunately, we have heard many stories about venues that continued booking weddings even though they were in the process of foreclosing or had begun the process of selling the venue to new owners that may not honor previous event bookings.

 We have also heard plenty of tales of couples who paid a vendor a deposit and then were never able to get back in contact with that business.
 Once you have already found out that you have experienced a financial loss, it is too late to have coverage for that circumstance if you have not purchased a policy.

 Insurance is designed to protect against unforeseen and uncontrollable losses that occur after you have purchased a policy.
 We can issue policies up to two years in advance of the wedding date, and we always recommend purchasing the policy sooner rather than later.

 If you are not sure whether you need liability coverage for your venue, but you’ve already put a deposit down, you can purchase the cancellation/postponement coverage so your deposits are protected for potential losses like a venue or vendor bankruptcy, and you can add liability and liquor liability coverage onto our policy up until a few days prior to the wedding.

-Underwritten by Travelers, the Wedding Protector Plan provides wedding insurance coverage for the ceremony, reception, rehearsal, rehearsal dinner, and possibly a post-wedding brunch, all for affordable rates with no deductible.
-With last year’s devastation from hurricanes, wildfires, earthquakes, and nor’easters fresh in everyone’s mind, and with venues increasingly requiring insurance, find out how wedding insurance can protect your special day.
+Offered through Travelers, the Wedding Protector Plan provides wedding insurance coverage for the ceremony, reception, rehearsal, rehearsal dinner, and post-wedding brunch without a deductible.
+There’s also the option to add liability coverage for the many other things that could go wrong.
+With last year’s devastation from hurricanes, wildfires, and other storms fresh in everyone’s mind, and with venues increasingly requiring insurance, find out how wedding insurance can protect your special day.